erlovepreetsingh/Webmaps-With-Python/README.md

 # Webmaps-With-Python

-### Pyhton can genrate webmaps which can be implimented into a website.Pyhton create webmaps with the help of Foliym Library.It is based on Python's Django framework.
+### Pyhton can genrate webmaps which can be implimented into a website.Pyhton create webmaps with the help of Folium Library.It is based on Python's Django framework.

 ## Repsitry contains -